eglaubauf/egMatLib/README.md

    - Choose a safe directory --> this is where all your data will be stored
    - You also can change this directory later from Library/Preferences
  - Use buttons for import/export from library
- - Right Click on Redshift Material Builder, Principled Shader or Material Builder to store a material
+ - Right Click Material X Builder (Solaris/USD), Karma Builder (Solaris/USD),  Redshift Material Builder, Principled Shader,  Material Builder to store a material
  - Double Click on a Material in MatLib-Pane to import
- - Use the table view to the right for edit of currently seleted material
+ - Use the details view to the right for edit of currently seleted material
  - Search Function also can search tags with t:*yoursearchstring*